Nagendra1997/libmesibo/tutorial.md

 ## Tutorial on using  the Mesibo C/C++ API

-Mesibo on Linux is available as a shared library(.so) which allows you to use it from any application OR languages of your choice like C, C++, Python, PHP, Matlab, etc.
+Mesibo on Linux is available as a shared library(.so) which allows you to use it from any application OR languages of your choice like C, C++,Python, PHP, Matlab, etc.

+The Mesibo C/C++ library can be seamlessly integrated into your application on any platform, with custom extensions/wrappers.

 ### OS requirements
 - CentOS / RedHat 7.x or above